BrunoASMauricio/ProjectBase/README.md

 ### Tests

 - [ ] Allow defining different testing groups (i.e. tests that are heavy and should therefore not run everytime)
+- [ ] Once a configuration system is present, allow running tests for multiple different configurations
+  - [ ] Compile and run tests for each configuration independently (requires multiple CMAKE build and binary directories)
+  - [ ] Depending on the load, adapt amount of threads spawned for tests
+- [ ] On failure, provide better summary
+  - [ ] After printing messages, print summary
+  - [ ] In the summary, also print the index of the tests that failed, next to their name

 ### Configurability